Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator splitting performance estimation problems

 \subsubsection{Operator interpolation}

-For simplicity of exposition, we limit the generality and reformulate the convex SDP under the following operator classes \begin{itemize} \item $A\in \Q_1=\mathcal{M}_\mu$ --- $\mu$-strongly maximal monotone \item $B\in \Q_2=\mathcal{C}_{\beta}\cap \mathcal{L}_L$ --- $\beta$-cocoercive and $L$-Lipschitz \item $C\in \Q_3=\mathcal{C}_{\beta_C}$ --- $\beta_C$-cocoercive \end{itemize} (Note that the cocoercivity and strong monotonicity assumptions imply monotonicity.)
-Other operator classes can be treated in a similar manner.
-The general result is shown in the appendix, in Section~\ref{appendix:full_primal_ospep}.
+For simplicity of exposition, we limit the generality and reformulate the convex SDP under the following operator classes \begin{itemize} \item $A\in \Q_1=\mathcal{M}_\mu$ --- $\mu$-strongly maximal monotone \item $B\in \Q_2=\mathcal{C}_{\beta}\cap \mathcal{L}_L$ --- $\beta$-cocoercive and $L$-Lipschitz \item $C\in \Q_3=\mathcal{C}_{\beta_C}$ --- $\beta_C$-cocoercive \end{itemize} To clarify, the same analysis can be done in the general setup, and \textbf{we can freely pick and choose the assumptions}.
+The general result is shown in the supplementary materials, in Section~\ref{appendix:full_primal_ospep}.

 We use the interpolation results from Section~\ref{s:operator_interp}.
 For operator $A$, we have

 For operator $B$, we have

 For operator $C$, we have Now we can drop the explicit dependence on the operators $A$, $B$, and $C$ and reformulate \eqref{eq:ospep_main3} into